you-zhou/notes/dev.md

 optional, and evaluate to `None` when they are not passed another value.

 #### 3. arbitrary argument list
+The arbitrary argument list is the third way to pass arguments to a function.
+If the function intention is better expressed by a signature with an extensible number of positional arguments, it can be defined with the *args constructs.
+In the function body, args will be a tuple of all the remaining positional arguments.
+For example, send(message, *args) can be called with each recipient as an argument:send(’Hello’, ’God’, ’Mom’, ’Cthulhu’), and in the function body args will be equal to (’God’, ’Mom’, ’Cthulhu’).

 #### 4. arbitrary keyword argument dictionary